glebbash/carrot-blog/posts/lo/devlog-11.md

 Splitting code to hit 80 char column limit is apparently a [super duper hard problem](https://journal.stuffwithstuff.com/2015/09/08/the-hardest-program-ive-ever-written/) so I did the same thing as `gofmt` does: you just put all on the same line, if developers think it's too much they can make temp variables to split into multiple lines.

-I though about some simple half-way solutions like putting function parameters (and arguments) on new lines if their count exceeds 3 but then I didn't really bother implementing that.
+I thought about some simple half-way solutions like putting function parameters (and arguments) on new lines if their count exceeds 3 but then I didn't really bother implementing that.

 But handling comments on the other is a must for any formatter: